outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - 'cellular automata' as a 'uniform function network state machine depicting interactivity (interaction space or convolution) between a function & itself'
       - a network where nodes are organized by similarity applies geometry by applying the 'distance' shape to the network to represent the concept of 'similarity'
-      - a 'structure with one piecc missing' is a geometric shape of 'obviousness' or 'implication' where completing the shape is a default & trivial operation
+      - a 'structure with one piece missing' is a geometric shape of 'obviousness' or 'implication' where completing the shape is a default & trivial operation
       - a shape with corners is useful for depicting various change types producing maximally different points
         - these 'maximally different points' can represent various structures (like types, points that act like averages/symmetries, or points where stabilities are reached)
         - a square can represent maximally different types bc the changes between corners of the square are orthogonal